yasser-mas/working-time/README.md

 #### Is working time

-To check if a specific time is working time or not you have to call isWorkingTime function and it will return boolean
+To check if a specific time is working time or not you have to call isWorkingTime function and it will return boolean.

 ```ts